 - Qualify contacts

-- Recognize the online behaviour of potential customers
+- Recognize the online behavior of potential customers

 - Provide potential buyers with decision support through compelling added value